The theremin sounds fantastic in chamber music ensembles. With piano and cello, or clarinet, or vibraphone… A nice concert repertoire is available.

-La Vallée des Cloches (Ravel) — with vibraphone
+La Vallée des Cloches (Ravel) — theremin, piano and vibraphone.

-Concerto pour Soprano Coloratura (Glière) — with clarinet
+Concerto pour Soprano Coloratura (Glière) — theremin, piano and clarinet.

 This duet has been inspired by the Oraison composed by Olivier Messiaen first written for Ondes Martenot sextet in 1937.
 The composer himself transcribed it for cello and piano later as the second movement of his Quartet For The End Of Time.
 This long meditative melody is transcended by the rich timbre combination offered by the unusual theremin and organ duet.